 Eleven down, sixty-seven to go!
-Well, from my list of picks/recommendations anyway, as I’m sure at least three times that are also in need of votes.
-But let’s not focus on those for the time being, instead keeping an eye on the lot below, eh?
+Well, from my list of picks/recommendations, anyway.
+So let’s focus on those for the time being, keeping an eye on the lot below.

 Mute Crimson + is an action platformer about a ninja trying to save the world.
 Climb walls, slice up bad guys with your sword, master tricky platforming sequences and face ruthless bosses.

 In Slam, you control only one thing – gravity.
 All you have to do is get the glowing energy crate to the goal – simple enough, until we throw in barrels, sliders, switches, magnets, teleporters and a whole host of other mechanics that turn difficult puzzles into near-impossible ones.

 The Knobbly Crook: Chapter I – The Horse You Sailed In On

 O’Sirus finds himself on trial for all the crimes you have not yet committed.
 Retell his nonsensical story as his journey begins, finding himself a stowaway on a ship that is half horse, half boat, and half whale.
 Every moment that passes takes you further from your goal–the Knobbly Crook.
 It’s up to you to torment the Drafthorse’s unsuspecting crew in an attempt to alter their course.